bilals12/website/content/cv/_index.md

 - ## **education**
 ### **bachelor of engineering** @ [Western U](https://www.eng.uwo.ca/)

-majored in electrical and computer engineering, with a specialization in information communication and transmission. graduated in 2018.
+majored in electrical and computer engineering, with a specialization in information theory and wireless transmission. graduated in 2018.

 - ## **languages**